 Grand total: $208,892.49

 Our Lowes and Furniture Row bills are (were) the only credit card debt we had.
-We used both when we purchased our house in August of 2014 so that we could purchase some much needed appliances and furniture.
+We used both when we purchased our house so that we could purchase some much needed appliances and furniture.
 Fortunately they both offered zero percent interest for a set amount of time, but still – $4,600 in credit card debt is a huge chunk of change to carry around.

-Rather than taking the smarter route and going to a community college first, I spent all four years at a private school that cost me about $36,000/year.
-My partner did go to a community college first, but was still persuaded to take out a lot of student loans to help support himself while in school.
+Looking back, there’s certainly a part of me that wishes I’d gone to community college.
+Instead, I spent all four years at a private school that cost me about $36,000/year.
+My husband did go to a community college first, but was still persuaded to take out a lot of student loans to help support himself while in school.

 Nearly $150,000 in student loan debt and together our jobs net us $33,000/year (after daycare is factored out…)